Installing Sprout

 Terminal

-You can now install Sprout directly from the GitHub repository by running the following command:
+You can now install Sprout directly from the GitHub repository:

 Terminal

-You can check that Sprout has been installed correctly by running the following command in your terminal:
+Check that Sprout has been installed correctly by running this command:

 Terminal

-If it installed successfully, it will show details about Sprout.
+If Sprout has been installed successfully, the output will show details about Sprout.

 Get started with your first data package by following the guide on Creating and managing data packages.